BertilBraun/KIT-ILIAS_AutoDownloader/README.md

  If you have another version of Google Chrome installed you can get the working driver from [here](https://chromedriver.chromium.org/downloads).

 ___
+## Fix virus Scan Failed

+1. From the Start screen, type regedit.exe, and then press Enter.

+2. Go to the following registry key:
+HKEY_LOCAL_MACHINE >SOFTWARE >Microsoft >Windows >CurrentVersion >Policies >Attachments

+3. Double click on “ScanWithAntivirus” registry key and change its value to '1' which is by default '3'.

+For the official Microsoft support Page click [here](https://support.microsoft.com/en-us/help/883260/information-about-the-attachment-manager-in-microsoft-windows).
+This fix does not interfear with the blocking of actual Maleware.

+___
 ## How to Run

  If you want to run the Program yourself, you need to have.